-Many foreign products and experiences are often viewed as fancier in the United States than in their country of origin.
+Products and experiences from other countries are often seen as more luxurious or exclusive in the United States than they are in their country of origin.

 Someone asked on a popular forum, what is a foreign thing that’s considered fancier in the USA than it is in its country of origin? and here are the top picks: